 International migration looks set to continue to increase in the short- and medium-term.
 It is truly a global phenomenon.
-In search of a safer life, far from poverty and violence, migrants are showing courage and resilience as they embark upon perilous journeys to new countries and adapt to new contexts.
+In search of a safer life, far from poverty and violence, thousands of people embark upon perilous journeys to new countries and adapt to new contexts.

-Migration and displacement issues have risen high on the agenda of the international community over the past decade, and over the past few years we have witnessed an urgent need to address the plight of migrants along all migratory routes, and to work collectively towards comprehensive solutions involving countries of origin, transit and destination.
+Migration and displacement issues have risen high on the agenda of the international community over the past decade, and in the past few years we have witnessed an urgent need to address the plight of migrants along many routes, and to work collectively towards comprehensive solutions involving countries of origin, transit and destination.

-The IFRC has a long-standing commitment to work with governments, host populations and migrant communities to respond to the humanitarian and protection needs of vulnerable migrants in countries of transit and destination.
-In line with our Policy on Migration, the IFRC also works in countries of origin to contribute to alleviating pressures that can induce people to migrate against their will.
-In accordance to our Fundamental Principles, we work to preserve the humanity and dignity of migrants regardless of their legal status and we focus on assistance, protection, non-discrimination and public awareness and promotion of respect for diversity, non-violence and social inclusion.
+Our long-standing commitment is to work with governments, host populations and communities to respond to the humanitarian and protection needs of vulnerable migrants in countries of transit and destination.
+In line with our Policy on Migration, the IFRC also works in countries of origin to help alleviate pressures that can induce people to migrate against their will.
+In accordance with our Fundamental Principles, we work to preserve the humanity and dignity of migrants regardless of their legal status and we focus on assistance, protection, non-discrimination and public awareness and promotion of respect for diversity, non-violence and social inclusion.